-The decision to work while enrolled as a student in the School of Nursing rests with the individual student; the school assumes no responsibility for students' employment.
+The decision to work while enrolled as a student in the School of Nursing rests with the individual student; the school assumes no responsibility for student's employment.

-A student employed in an agency has responsibility, personally and professionally, to engage in only those activities which fall within the position description for which he/she is qualified.
-The student has a responsibility to accept only those activities for which he/she is qualified and which are not in conflict with legal and accreditation expections.
+A student employed in an agency has responsibility, personally and professionally, to accept and engage in only those activities which fall within the position description for which he/she is qualified and which are not in conflict with legal and accreditation expectations.